 Combining attentive, compassionate care with our extensive clinical and research resources, UT Southwestern's cardiology experts and vascular specialists deliver individualized care within pre-eminent health care facilities.

-UT Southwestern Medical Center’s experienced heart doctors reduce patients’ pain and improve their quality of life by comprehensively evaluating, diagnosing, and treating angina and its underlying causes.
+UT Southwestern Medical Center’s experienced heart doctors reduce patients’ pain and improve their quality of life by comprehensively evaluating, diagnosing, and treating angina (chest pain) and its underlying causes.